ManuelMcLure/OctoPrint-WiFiStatus/.github/ISSUE_TEMPLATE/bug_report.md

 - OS: [e.g. iOS8.1]
 - Browser [e.g. stock browser, safari]
 - Version [e.g. 22]

+**Logs**
+Please go to the "Logging" settings page and add logging for `octoprint.plugins.wifistatus` with level `DEBUG`.
+Then reproduce the problem and upload the `octoprint.log` file to the issue.

 **Additional context**
 Add any other context about the problem here.